Astronomical transit: Outside the Solar System

-where R_{star} and R_{planet} are the radius of the star and planet, respectively, and a is the semi-major axis.
-Because of the low probability of a transit in any specific system, large selections of the sky must be regularly observed in order to see a transit.
+where R_{star} and R_{planet} are the radius of the star and planet, respectively, and a is the semi-major axis of the planet's orbit.
+Because of the low probability of a transit in any specific system, large regions of the sky must be observed frequently in order to see a transit.
 Hot Jupiters are more likely to be seen because of their larger radius and short semi-major axis.
 In order to find Earth-sized planets, red dwarf stars are observed because of their small radius.
 Even though transiting has a low probability it has proven itself to be a good technique for discovering exoplanets.

 In recent years, the discovery of extrasolar planets has prompted interest in the possibility of detecting their transits across their own stellar primaries.
 HD 209458b was the first such transiting planet to be detected.

 The transit of celestial objects is one of the few key phenomena used today for the study of exoplanetary systems.
 Today, transit photometry is the leading form of exoplanet discovery.
 As an exoplanet moves in front of its host star there is a dimming in the luminosity of the host star that can be measured.
 Larger planets make the dip in luminosity more noticeable and easier to detect.
 Followup observations using other methods are often carried out to ensure it is a planet.

 There are currently (July 2025) 2782 planets confirmed with Kepler light curves for stellar host.

 Exoplanets found by different search methods each year through 2018, transit method in purple.